zieluzieluzielu/cookbook-backend/README.md

 Project was built on Java 8, is using Gradle and Spring Boot (2.3.0).

-- lombok
-- springweb
+- Spring Web
-- gradle
+- Hibernate
-- springboot 2.3.0
+- Spring Boot 2.3.0
 - Vaadin for front-end

-- named queries (HQL language)
+Project is using Lombok library and named queries (HQL language).

 Project is connected to locally built database (MYSQL)